Barbara Dex Award: History

-On 13 March 2022, Songfestival.be announced that they would be ending the Barbara Dex Award, citing the negative connotation associated with it.
+On 13 March 2022, Songfestival.be announced that it would be ending the Barbara Dex Award, citing the negative connotation associated with it.
 Instead, the website would organise a new, replacement award for the "most notable outfit".
-Following an online vote, Songfestival.be announced on 29 April that the new award would be named the "You're A Vision Award", adding that the new name would serve the purpose of promoting creativity, diversity and positivity in Eurovision on-stage fashion.
+Following an online vote, Songfestival.be announced on 29 April that the new award would be named the "You're a Vision Award", adding that the new name would serve the purpose of promoting creativity, diversity and positivity in Eurovision onstage fashion.
 Australia's Eurovision Song Contest 2022 entrant, Sheldon Riley, was the first recipient of the new award.

 Reception

 In a January 2006 interview with ESCToday, Dex stated that there was "nothing wrong" with the Barbara Dex Award.
 A 2015 poll by Wiwibloggs found Guildo Horn, Germany's 1998 Eurovision act, to be considered the worst-dressed of the previous award recipients.